-What is wrong with an ozone air purifier?
-There is nothing "wrong" with ozone air purifiers in certain applications, but they absolutely should not be sold for residential use.
-When used in the home, these types of air cleaners can be hazardous to your health.
+While there is nothing "wrong" with ozone generators in controlled applications, they absolutely should not be sold for residential use.
+When used in the home, these types of air cleaners can be very hazardous to your health.

 A lot of misleading information is available to the public regarding ozone and ozone air purifiers.
 In an effort to assess whether ozone is harmful or good, as well as to inform the public about health effects of ozone and ozone generators, the Environmental Protection Agency (EPA) has conducted research.
 The information compiled by the EPA includes the negative health effects that ozone generators have on people.
 Ozone is proven by the EPA's research to be a toxic gas that has properties that are vastly different from oxygen.
 Many federal agencies take the side effects of ozone seriously and have recommendations and health standards in order to limit the exposure that people may have to it.
 While manufacturers of ozone generators may make untrue claims, with the help of the EPA’s research regarding the truth about ozone and ozone generators, the public can now take charge of their health and make informed decisions.

 Unfortunately, there are several firms that sell ozone air purifiers for residential use.
 Exposure to ozone can bring on asthma symptoms; in cases of high levels of ozone exposure, the risks are even greater, including scarring the lungs.
 The claim that ozone air purifiers work through walls is inaccurate and misleading, and the practice of telling a user to turn up the air purifier until they smell a fresh laundry scent is dangerous.

 Since the human olfactory system becomes accustomed to smells over periods of time, the ozone air purifier has to be set to deliver a higher concentration of the dangerous chemical.
 At a certain threshold, this will induce headaches and significant breathing problems.